pyOpenSci/python-package-guide/tests/run-tests.md

 ### Tools to automate running your tests

 To run tests on various Python versions or in various specific environments with a single command, you can use an automation tool such as `nox` or `tox`.
-Both `nox` and `tox` can create an isolated virtual environment that you define.
+Both `nox` and `tox` can create an isolated virtual environments.
 This allows you to easily run your tests in multiple environments and across Python versions.

 We will focus on [Nox](https://nox.thea.codes/) in this guide. `nox` is a Python-based automation tool that builds upon the features of both `make` and `tox`. `nox` is designed to simplify and streamline testing and development workflows.
 Everything that you do with `nox` can be implemented using a Python-based interface.